pikatchu/closedsource/book/0120-cadets.md

 At the center stood a large chair, fitted with mechanical restraints.

 Inquisitor Finch stood by the wall, watching.
-Beside him was a man in surgical robes, checking a machine’s display.
+Beside him was a man in surgical robes, checking a machine's display.

 Marcus entered without hesitation.

-His gaze met Finch’s.
+His gaze met Finch's.

 For a moment, they held eye contact.